 When I went to graduate school, I came out of school with about $40, 000 in student loan debt, so I know what’s it like to have to get loans in order to finance your college education.

-But to answer the question directly, no, I don’t think that running out of aid in and of itself is a pure obstacle to you completing school.
-I think a lot of times people haven’t considered all of the alternatives to loans when it comes to paying for their college cost, and there are five alternatives to loans.
+But to answer the question directly, no, I don’t think that running out of financial aid in and of itself is a pure obstacle to you completing school.
+I think a lot of times people haven’t considered all of the alternatives to loans when it comes to paying for their college cost.

 One certainly is scholarships, two is grants, three is paid internships, four is work study programs and then five is whatever family resources you can marshal up.

 By family resources, if it is not your own money, maybe mom and dad can kick in some money, maybe grandma, uncle Joe, whoever might be willing to throw some dollars your way to help pay for books, tuition, fees, computer, supplies, room and board, tuition, whatever it is that you have run short of in terms of having the money to pay.

 On the scholarships and grants front, far too few people really aggressively seek out scholarships.
 I tell students that you should put in three to four weeks worth of search effort; 20 to 30, maybe even as much as 40 hours over the course of those three or four weeks.

 I know it sounds like a full time job, but trust me, you are going to get a great payoff down the road.
 And the payoff is, you won’t have to borrow so much in student loans and you will save yourself potentially as much 15 years worth of repaying that college debt.
 And 15 years by the way is in fact the average repayment period right now for student loans according to the College Board.

 A great resource is FastWeb.com, which is a search engine that will let you seek out the billions and billions of dollars in scholarships that are out there that are available for students.
 You enter some information about yourself, your background, your educational interests, your academic pursuits, etc., and it will match you up for scholarships for which you qualified.